DevTomek-pl/daily-news/README.md

 # Daily News

-A modern news aggregator application built with React, TypeScript, and Vite that fetches and displays articles from various sources.
+A modern news aggregator application built with React 19, TypeScript, and Vite that fetches and displays articles from various sources in real-time.

 ## Features

 - 📰 Aggregates news from multiple sources
 - 🔍 Category-based article filtering
-- 🌓 Light/Dark theme toggle
 - 📱 Responsive design
 - ⚡ Fast loading with Vite
 - 🔄 Auto-refresh functionality
 - ↑ Scroll to top button
 - ⚙️ Configurable news sources
+- 🎨 Modern and clean UI
+- 📋 Article cards with rich previews

 ## Prerequisites

-- Node.js (version 16 or higher)
+- Node.js (version 18 or higher)
-- npm or yarn
+- npm (version 9 or higher) or yarn

 ## Installation